 The Big John Wayne Burger – This is described on the menu as 12 oz of handcrafted Gourmet Beef served with red onions, mushroom, peppers, melted Swiss cheese, crispy lettuce, tomatoes and Howdy’s spicy relish.
 The burger was as described; all the vegetables were fresh thus complimenting the patty well.
 The beef was above average, not too meaty but not overcooked, so it melted in your mouth.
 The cheese really made it more enjoyable.
 I had the burger complemented by sweet potato fries which were actually great!
 They weren’t soggy like most places but rather crispy and cooked to perfection which is rare.

-The Most Wanted Burger with Rhodeo Fries – this is described on the menu as 6 oz of handcrafted Gourmet Beef served with crispy lettuce, tomatoes, red onions and Howdy’s Homemade Relish.
+The Most Wanted Burger with Rodeo Fries – this is described on the menu as 6 oz of handcrafted Gourmet Beef served with crispy lettuce, tomatoes, red onions and Howdy’s Homemade Relish.
 This is much like the previously discussed burger but I’d personally go for the ‘Big John Wayne Burger’ just because of the additional salad and the Swiss cheese.
-The Rhodeo fries were lovely, I’d choose them over the chips they have available if I were to go back, ALTHOUGH sweet potato fries will forever be my favourite.
+The Rodeo fries were lovely, I’d choose them over the chips they have available if I were to go back, ALTHOUGH sweet potato fries will forever be my favourite.

 Mexican Mix Grill Sizzler Platter with Nachos, salad and camembert dippers as a side – This consisted of tender Lamb chops, Chicken fillets and Chicken wings on a bed of peppers and onions.
-The nachos were a nice touch this Mexican style sizzler.
-As you can see the sizzler was generous with a variety of meat available.
+The nachos were a nice touch to this Mexican style sizzler.
+As you can see the sizzler was a generous portion with a variety of meat available.
 The chicken steaks were tender, saucy and lightly grilled.
 The chicken wings were thoroughly cooked and again with enough sauce for them to be flavoursome.
 The lamb chops were usual lamb chops but they also had the Mexican theme to them.

 The Chief’s Chicken Salad – This is tender chicken strips that are grilled yet tender served on a bed of fresh mixed salad, croutons and howdy special dressing.
-This was nice side to the mains.
+This was a nice side to the mains.
 The howdy dressing was a lovely garnishing making this side refreshing and tasteful.

-Strawberry Daiquiri made up of Strawberry, Lemon, Lime and Mint – This wasn’t the best mocktail I have ever had but that may be down to the fact I opted for a Daiquiri rather than a Mojito, it was much sweeter.
+Strawberry Daiquiri made up of Strawberry, Lemon, Lime and Mint – This wasn’t the best mocktail I have had but that may be down to the fact I opted for a Daiquiri rather than a Mojito, it was much sweeter.
 Even still I enjoyed it.
 It was thick and wasn’t just made up of ice which I liked so you got a decent amount, enough to share even.